Requests to Waive F&A

 - F&A costs will not normally be waived solely because a foundation has expressed a desire to limit the use of its funds for a particular award to UM.
 Unless the program solicitation includes such a limitation for all recipients, or the foundation has an official written and publicly disclosed policy, a waiver will not be pre-approved.
 In such cases, a case-by-case waiver may be requested.

-Initiated by the PI, such requests must be approved by the PI's chair/director and dean prior to routing to the Vice President for Research (VPR).
+Initiated by the PI, such requests must be approved by the PI's dean prior to routing to the Vice President for Research (VPR).
 Approval of such requests is at the sole discretion of the VPR who may take into consideration:

 - the equity of granting the waiver when the projects of other faculty carry full overhead;